Maldives president asks China to send more tourists amid diplomatic row with India

 The diplomatic row pertains to remarks by three deputy ministers of the island nation about Prime Minister Narendra Modi’s social media posts that showed him snorkelling during his recent visit to Lakshadweep.

 Maldivian minister Maryam Shiuna had reacted to the picture calling Modi a “clown”.
-“The puppet of Israel Mr Narendra diver with life jacket,” she had said in her now-deleted post on social media platform X.
+“The puppet of Israel Mr Narendra diver with life jacket,” she had said in a social media post, which has now been deleted.

 Following an uproar on social media by some Indians, Shiuna and two other ministers – Malsha Shareef and Mahzoom Majid – were suspended on Sunday.

-On Tuesday, Muizzu, who is widely seen as sympathetic to Beijing’s interests in his country, said that his government has plans to diversify tourism in the Maldives and offer new experiences, according to a statement posted on his official website.
+On Tuesday, Muizzu, who is widely seen as sympathetic to Beijing’s interests, said that his government plans to diversify tourism in the Maldives and offer new experiences to tourists, according to a statement posted on his official website.

 “Initiatives include a top-tier school of hospitality and exploring sports, medical and cultural tourism,” Muizzu told the Maldives Business Forum in Fujian Province on the second day of his five-day state visit to China.
 “China was our number one market pre-Covid, and it is my request that we intensify efforts for China to regain this position.”